 click to hear audio Max Buchanan on Radio Caroline during the afternoon of 11th June 1989.
 Recording kindly provided by Hans Knot (duration 1 minute 32 seconds)

 Arthur Burton Arthur Burton was born in December 1958 and grew up in Bermondsey, later moving to the outskirts of Bromley, Kent.
 In 1975 he started his lifelong career in landbased pirate radio, using the name Andy Allman, on London's Sun Radio.
 He was also a member of the Radio Jackie staff in the mid-seventies.
 Arthur nearly joined Radio Caroline in 1977 but it was more than a decade later, in April 1989, that he first stepped aboard.
 As well as broadcasting as Arthur Burton, he was known as Glen Fiddich on the night-time Overnight Alternative service.
-He was part of the original team that helped set up Radio Nova in Italy, was on the extremely popular Radio Free London, has been programme controller on London Music Radio, did breakfast on Rock FM in its pirate days and was programme controller and head of production during its brief period as a legal station doing RSL broadcasts.
+He was part of the original team that helped set up Radio Nova in Italy, was on the extremely popular Radio Free London, programme controller of London Music Radio, did breakfast on Rock FM in its pirate days and was programme controller and head of production during its brief period as a legal station doing RSL broadcasts.
 He was drive presenter on Brighton Festival FM/Adur FM and started The Edge, a short wave station which broadcast from Dublin in the nineties.
 Arthur appeared briefly on European Klassic Rock, a satellite radio station, was on a short wave pirate version of Laser Hot Hits, the internet station Offshore Music Radio and the web reincarnation of Swinging Radio England.
-In more recent times he hosted the breakfast show on Skyline Radio in Southampton and been heard on the net revival of Radio Northsea International.
-Recently he was on Royalty Free Music Radio, a station piped round UK stores, as a presenter and can currently be found on Cruisin' Radio.
-He works in audio production, voiceovers and imaging.
-John Burch of the Caroline Movement writes: “he is an accomplished engineer and for many years ran a business providing communications equipment in London.”
-(This photo of Arthur dates from the early nineties, shortly after his time on Caroline.
-Out thanks to Arthur for his assistance.)
+Latterly he hosted the breakfast show on Skyline Radio in Southampton and was heard on the net revival of Radio Northsea International.
+He was also on Royalty Free Music Radio, a station piped round UK stores, and Cruisin' Radio.
+He worked in audio production, voiceovers and imaging.
+John Burch of the Caroline Movement told us: “Arthur was an accomplished engineer and for many years ran a business providing communications equipment in London.”
+Sadly in June 2024 his former shipmate Neil Gates posted that Arthur had passed away after suffering a heart attack while being treated for cancer in hospital.
+(This photo of Arthur dates from the early nineties, shortly after his time on Caroline.)

 click to hear audio A clip of Arthur Burton on Caroline-558, midnight to 3am on 22nd April 1989.
 Recording kindly provided by the man himself (duration 2 minutes 7 seconds)